uynitsuj/IsaacLab-Viser/README.md

 ## Motivation

 This project enables headless development and visualization for IsaacLab robotics simulations using [Viser](https://viser.studio/).
-Instead of relying on IsaacLab's built-in GUI, which can be cumbersome for development workflows, IsaacLab-Viser provides a web-based interface that allows you to:
+Instead of relying on IsaacLab's built-in GUI, which may be considered cumbersome for rapid development workflows, IsaacLab-Viser provides a web-based interface that allows you to:

 - Develop and debug robot simulations in headless environments (SSH, Docker, cloud instances)
 - Visualize robot states, trajectories, and sensor data through a browser